 - 1. § 1 authorises the CTE to adopt mandatory rules for the assessments and procedural rules for technical admission. - 2.
-If there are supplementary rules within the Contracting States or at EU level, § 2 requires that these be notified to the Secretary General so that the CTE can examine them and they can be published.
+If there are supplementary rules within the Contracting States or at EU level, § 2 requires that these be notified to the Secretary General so that the CTE can examine them and they can be published. - 3.
+At its 26th session, the Revision Committee decided to delete § 2 because, since it entered into force, no such provisions had been notified and it would be contrary to the procedural harmonisation established by ATMF if specific provisions concerning assessments and declarations were to be developed or used.

-Article 11 Certificates
+Article 11 Technical Certificates

 - 1. §§ 1 to 3 stipulate that the technical admission must be certified by a document and they prescribe the content of documents relating to an admission of a type of construction and to an admission to operation. - 2.
 According to § 1, separate certificates must always be issued for the Design Type Certificate and the Certificate of Operation, but according to § 4, one certificate of operation may be issued for several vehicles of the same design type. - 3.
-The details of what both certificates must contain are laid down in §§ 2 and 3. - 4. § 2 letter b): The maintenance file is a creation of the ECM and is not part of the technical certificates.
+The details of what both certificates must contain are laid down in §§ 2 and 3.
+At its 26th session, the Revision Committee decided to clarify § 3 in accordance with Article 21 (10) of European Union Directive (EU) 2016/797.
+The modifications define documentation requirements related to the vehicle, which is particularly useful for the railway undertaking operating the vehicle when managing its responsibilities as set out in Article 6 § 2 and Article 15a § 1. - 4. § 2 letter b): The maintenance file is a creation of the ECM and is not part of the technical certificates.
 The maintenance file should be set up in accordance with the